Dominion Stores (Newfoundland): History

-Loblaw acquired the Dominion chain in Newfoundland in 1995, and soon after began implementing its own private-label products and store designs at these locations.
-Ultimately Dominion's traditional "Big D" logo was replaced with a derivative of the Loblaws logo, rotated to look like a D instead of an L. Renovated Dominion stores have changed the orientation of the logo to match the Loblaws logo, but Loblaws stated that it would continue to use the Dominion brand in the region.
+Loblaw acquired the Dominion chain in Newfoundland outright in 1995, and soon after began implementing its own private-label products and store designs at these locations.
+Ultimately Dominion's traditional "Big D" logo was replaced with a derivative of the Loblaws logo, rotated to look like a D instead of an L.

+Circa 2017, renovated Dominion stores changed the orientation of the logo to match the Loblaws logo.
+This version was only intermittently used in advertising, with flyers soon reverting to the "D" version.
+Loblaws stated that it would continue to use the Dominion brand in the region.